mstark5652/zenv/README.md

 ## Usage
 * `source zenv {environment_name}` will set environment variables for the specified project.
 For `environment_name` to work, you will need a zsh script setup in the root directory of your env directory.
 Meaning `$ZENV_ENV_PATH/<environment_name>.zsh` should exist.
 You can also replace `environment_name` with `.` to use the current directory name.
 * `zenv list` will list available environment.
+* `zenv init` will create a new environment file for the current working directory.
+If one already exists, it will just go into edit mode.
+* `zenv edit` will open the environment file in edit mode.

 ### Example environment file
 ```zsh